vuejs/awesome-vue/README.md

 - [Vue School](https://vueschool.io) - Learn Vue.js from video courses by core members and industry experts
 - [VueDose](https://vuedose.tips).
 Tips & tricks about the Vue ecosystem, for busy devs.
 - [Vuelibs](https://vuelibs.org).
 A minimalistic list of Vue.js libraries and components based on the awesome-vue repo.
+- [Vue.js DEV Community](https://dev.to/t/vue) - Official tag for the Vue.js JavaScript Framework on DEV.to

 ### Job Portal